Understanding the Basics

 Building Your Skills

 Whether you’re new to investing, or an experienced trader exploring options, the skills you need to profit from options trading should be continually developed.
-You’ll find Trade Architect, is a great way to start.
+You’ll find Web Platform is a great way to start.
 For veteran traders, thinkorswim, has a nearly endless amount of features and capabilities that will help build your knowledge and options trading skills.